MEDICAL RESEARCH & PRACTICES

 2026 FUNDING OPPORTUNITIES

-All applications are submitted electronically through our online funding portal starting with a short Letter of Intent (LOI).
-Detailed instructions outlining the kind of information you will be asked to provide in your funding application can be found here.
+All applications for regular Hecht Foundation basic research and clinical trial competitions are submitted electronically through the Hecht online funding portal starting with a short Letter of Intent (LOI).
+For detailed instructions outlining the kind of information you will be asked to provide in your funding application for basic or clinical research, please email health [at] hecht.org.

 Letters of Intent are peer-reviewed.
 At this stage, you should be prepared to submit a short summary of your project, including a brief rationale, hypothesis/es, methods, expectations, team composition and expertise, duration and requested budget of your proposed study.

-Submissions are due January 31, 2026.
-Only qualified proposals will be invited for the full application stage, the week of March 2, 2026.
+2026 submissions were due January 31.
+Only qualified proposals will be invited for the full application stage, the first week of March 2.

 Invitation only, for shortlisted projects.
 At this stage, you will be asked for program-specific details about your project, including public and scientific summaries, detailed project description and description of deliverables and measures of success, team affiliations, budget and justification, and supplementary documentation (as appropriate).

-Submissions are due April 1, 2026.
-Successful applicants will be notified the week of June 15, 2026.
+2026 submissions were due April 1.
+Successful applicants will be notified mid-June.
 Funding may be disbursed immediately contingent upon execution of the Hecht Foundation funding agreement.

 GENERAL ELIGIBILITY